 Normalization became common practice when digital audio workstations began dominating the recording industry in the 1990s.
 Today, normalization is often regarded negatively in the audio world, losing ground against other, less invasive techniques.

-That being said, when used wisely, it can be a great ally in audio editing, mixing, and making audio more consistent.
+When used wisely, it can be a great ally in audio editing, mixing, and making audio more consistent.
 It has applications in music, television, broadcasting, podcasting and more.
-Further, doing loudness normalization to dialogues and podcasts can enhance their perceived quality considerably.
+Furthermore, doing loudness normalization to dialogues and podcasts can enhance their perceived quality considerably.

 That all being said, normalization is done in one of two ways: